Music leak: Fake album releases

 Prior to the release of her 2003 album American Life, Madonna planted files on file sharing websites purporting to be leaked tracks from the album; in fact, the audio files consisted of Madonna saying: "What the fuck do you think you're doing?"
-Progressive metal band Tool also announced a fake album called "Systema Encéphale" with a fake tracklist in order to deter and detract from leaks of their 2001 album Lateralus.
+Progressive metal band Tool also announced a fake album called "Systema Encéphale" with a fake tracklist to deter and detract from leaks of their 2001 album Lateralus.